leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 The consciousness question may be a distraction.
 The structural continuity question is tractable and urgent.

-Research programs focused on "AI consciousness" or "machine qualia" may be studying a phenomenon that:
+Research programs focused on AI consciousness may be addressing a phenomenon that:
-- May never occur
+- May remain unresolved for decades
-- May be undetectable if it occurs
+- May be empirically difficult to verify
-- Is irrelevant to the governance problem either way
+- May be orthogonal to near-term governance challenges

 Resources might be better spent on:
 - Modular architectures with clean separation